matthewkurtti/matthewkurtti/README.md

 - 👋 Hi, I’m @matthewkurtti.
-I'm a computer science student at North Dakota State University
+I'm a student at Code Chrysalis
-- 👀 I’m interested in software development
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning css
+- 🌱 I’m currently learning javascript
 <!-- 💞️ I’m looking to collaborate on java projects-->
 - 📫 How to reach me matthew.b.kurtti@gmail.com